Sure Dividend

 Disclaimer: Sure Dividend is not affiliated with S&P Global in any way.
 S&P Global owns and maintains The Dividend Aristocrats Index.
 The information in this article and downloadable spreadsheet is based on Sure Dividend’s own review, summary, and analysis of the S&P 500 Dividend Aristocrats ETF (NOBL) and other sources, and is meant to help individual investors better understand this ETF and the index upon which it is based.
 None of the information in this article or spreadsheet is official data from S&P Global.
 Consult S&P Global for official information.

 The list of Dividend Aristocrats is diversified across multiple sectors, including consumer goods, financials, industrials, and healthcare.
-One group that is surprisingly under-represented is the utility sector.
+Surprisingly, the utility sector is underrepresented.

-There are only three utility stocks on the list of Dividend Aristocrats: Consolidated Edison (ED), NextEra Energy (NEE), and Atmos Energy (ATO).
+Only three utility stocks are on the list of Dividend Aristocrats: Consolidated Edison (ED), NextEra Energy (NEE), and Atmos Energy (ATO).

-The fact that there are only three utilities on the list may come as a surprise, especially since utilities are widely regarded as being steady dividend stocks.
+Only three utilities are on the list, which may come as a surprise, especially since utilities are widely regarded as steady dividend stocks.
 This article will discuss Atmos Energy’s path to becoming a Dividend Aristocrat.

 Business Overview

-Atmos Energy can trace its beginnings all the way back to 1906, when it was formed in Texas.
-Since that time, it has grown both organically and through mergers.
+Atmos Energy was formed in 1906 in Texas.
+Since then, it has grown organically and through mergers.
 Today, Atmos Energy distributes and stores natural gas in eight states, serving over 3 million customers.

 In addition, Atmos owns about 5,700 miles of natural gas transmission lines.
-The utility should generate about $4.6 billion in revenue this year.
-The company serves over 3 million natural gas customers spread across eight different states.
+The utility should generate about $4.8 billion in revenue last year.
+The company serves over 3 million natural gas customers in eight states.

 Source: Investor Presentation